 After another 2 years at Microsoft (working on a product that wasn’t ready for prime time in a market segment that wasn’t ready for such a product), I departed to join a small Microsoft-oriented professional services firm as a consultant.
 Initially, I worked as a project manager — a set of responsibilities I enjoyed a lot and felt energized by, for the most part.
 To be sure, my project management style was firmly on one side of the project management spectrum: fully grasping the subject matter and managing by creating momentum.
 The other side of the spectrum — planning, tracking, running numbers — was never my superpower.
 While I wasn’t exactly terrible at it, I experienced the typical mental blocks we experience about simple things we don’t want to do (think of your least favourite subject in school).
 Working for a small and growing Microsoft partner had huge advantages for me, though: I could ‘try out’ a variety of different consulting firm jobs at different levels of responsibility and impact, and figure out what worked for me.
 For a while, I managed the project management office, resourcing and recruiting function; then, I developed go-to-market approaches and implementation frameworks; then I worked as a business analyst and strategy consultant focusing on Microsoft SharePoint (enterprise software for document management, collaboration and web publishing), which remains my current specialization.

-I work in the software industry for a professional services firm.
-I wear many hats: vision facilitator, thinker, product manager, program manager, engagement manager, business analyst, writer, scope negotiator, salesperson, marketer, tinkerer.
+When I consult on projects today, I am able to wear many different hats: vision facilitator, business analyst, product manager, project manager, engagement manager, writer, scope negotiator, salesperson, marketer, trusted adviser.

 I live in Toronto, Ontario, Canada with my partner Jennifer and her son Angus.